shmup/hexbugs/README.md

     * optional toggle to show # on tiles in order of last played/moved?
     * maybe always make last moved always have some indicator

-## Mind built with python or javascript

-Will start a game when someone makes a request, the ID being the #hash perhaps

-Parse command:

-    Command that concedes
-    Command that adds a bug
-    Command that moves a bug
-    Command that chats

-Validate command:

-    Is a valid player
-    Player turn
-    Reject `turn>=4 && queen.sleeping`
-    Reject illegal moves

 ## Storage

 sqlite and localdb will be used.